MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

 **Do I need to individually enable auditing in each service that I want to capture audit logs for?**

-In most services, auditing is enabled by default after you initially turn on auditing for your organization (as described in the [Before you begin](#before-you-begin) section in this article).
+In most services, auditing is enabled by default after you initially turn on auditing for your organization (as described in the [Requirements to search the audit log](#requirements-to-search-the-audit-log) section in this article).

 **Does the auditing service support de-duplication of records?**